What is SharePoint? What can it do for me? What do I need to know about it? Why should I use it?

 When we bring up SharePoint as a potential solution, a lot of our customers seem to hold a bias against SharePoint – either they’ve dealt with it personally, or they know someone who has, and their experiences haven’t been the smoothest.

-Considering that Microsoft is constantly updating their Office 365 suite of products, which includes SharePoint, it’s fair to say that this bias won’t reflect the current SharePoint solution you’ll be using.
-In fact, in our experience, when we work with an organization who takes the time to properly plan out their SharePoint implementation, gets employee input and buy-in for the project, properly deploys their SharePoint solution, and spends the time and effort to introduce it to their employees the right way, there's absolutely no reason why SharePoint can't be the helpful collaboration tool we’ve described here.
+Considering that Microsoft is constantly updating its Office 365 suite of products, which includes SharePoint, it’s fair to say that this bias won’t reflect the current SharePoint solution you’ll be using.
+In fact, in our experience, when we work with an organization that takes the time to plan out its SharePoint implementation properly, gets employee input and buy-in for the project, properly deploys its SharePoint solution, and spends the time and effort to introduce it to their employees the right way, there's absolutely no reason why SharePoint can't be the helpful collaboration tool we’ve described here.

 Still hesitant?
 Our Quick Migration to SharePoint offer is the perfect place to start.
-We’ll help you with an on-site meeting that goes over your existing environment, recommendations on structuring your site, tips for how you can leverage your SharePoint environment, and optional recommendations for future planning.
+We’ll help you with an on-site meeting that goes over your existing environment, recommendations on structuring your site, tips for leveraging your SharePoint environment, and optional recommendations for future planning.
 By engaging in this workshop, we can work with you to help your SharePoint deployment be more successful.

 What Do You Need to Know About SharePoint Licensing?

-There are a few different options for SharePoint licensing, including two on-premise solutions or an online solution.
+There are a few different options for SharePoint licensing, including two online solutions or an on-premise solution.
 Below, we’ve outlined these three options and explained them in greater detail:

 This is the Cloud-based version of SharePoint.
 It can be offered as a standalone product or bundled through various Office 365 licenses.
 There are a number of different packaged options through SharePoint Online, allowing you to choose which of the SharePoint server features you want to have access to.

-A quick note about SharePoint Server 2016: This is the latest on-premise version of SharePoint.
-If you wanted to implement this in your organization, you will need to have your IT team, a Microsoft partner, or a licensed SharePoint distributor install this on your current server for you.
-Although on-premises, SharePoint Server 2016 can be accessed through mobile devices by downloading SharePoint Mobile Apps from your app store.
+A quick note about SharePoint On-Premise: This is the latest on-premise version of SharePoint.
+If you want to implement this in your organization, you must have your IT team, a Microsoft partner, or a licensed SharePoint distributor install this on your current server for you.
+Although on-premises, your SharePoint Server can be accessed through mobile devices by downloading SharePoint Mobile Apps from your app store.